Contact an Elder Abuse Lawyer Today

 That is why the discovery of neglect and abuse is so utterly shocking.
 Your loved ones deserve to be treated with dignity and respect, and they deserve to spend their final days in peace and contentment.
 To be subjected to the abuse of predatory and unscrupulous carers in a nursing home is an outrage.
 The nursing home and all who participated in the abuse should be held accountable.
 If your elderly loved one has suffered at the hands of nursing home workers, then you should hire a personal injury lawyer in Los Angeles.
-Suing a nursing home for negligence is one of many options that are available to you.
-A personal injury lawyer in Los Angeles can help you get to the bottom of things and take the appropriate legal action.
+Suing a nursing home for gross negligence is one of many options that are available to you.
+A family law attorney in Los Angeles can help you get to the bottom of things and take the appropriate legal action.

 What is Elder Abuse?

 Elder abuse is any action or non-action that leads to the harm of an elderly person or that puts them at serious risk of harm.
 The staff of a nursing home must provide a legally defined standard of care to their patients.

 Neglect is a serious problem in many nursing homes.
 The failure of professional carers to act when they should act can lead to serious injury and even death.
 If your loved one has suffered from abuse and neglect, you have a case to make against the nursing home.

 Types of Elder Abuse